 - Mark Redmond, CEO American Chamber Ireland

-Strong links have also been established with the Director of Heritage in Newfoundland and previous and current Ambassadors for Canada to Ireland, Mr Loyola Hearn and Mr Kevin Vickers.
+Strong links have also been established with the Director of Heritage in Newfoundland, Mr Gerry Osmond, previous Ambassadors to Ireland from Canada, Mr Loyola Hearn and Mr Kevin Vickers, and current Ambassador, Ms Nancy Smyth.
 Newfoundland are also pursuing UNESCO heritage status for the Hearts Content site.